rauc/rauc/docs/using.rst

 disable the currently booted slot or at least switch to a different one.

-Although not very useful in the field, both commands recognize an optional argument to explicitely identify the slot to act on:
+Although not very useful in the field, both commands recognize an optional argument to explicitly identify the slot to act on:

 .. code-block:: sh